Hapalodectidae

-Hapalodectidae (literal translation 'soft biters': hapalos ('soft, tender'), dêktês ('biter')) is an extinct family of relatively small-bodied (1–8 kg) mesonychian placental mammals from the Paleocene and Eocene of North America and Asia.
+Hapalodectidae (literal translation 'soft biters': hapalos ('soft, tender'), dêktês ('biter')) is an extinct family of relatively small-bodied (1–8 kg) mesonychian placental mammals from the Middle Paleocene to Middle Eocene of North America and Asia.
 Hapalodectids differ from the larger and better-known mesonychids by having teeth specialized for cutting (presumably meat), while the teeth of other mesonychids, such as Mesonyx or Sinonyx, are more specialized for crushing bones.
 Hapalodectids were once considered a subfamily of the Mesonychidae, but the discovery of a skull of Hapalodectes hetangensis showed additional differences justifying placement in a distinct family.
 In particular, H. hetangensis has a postorbital bar closing the back of the orbit, a feature lacking in mesonychids.
 The postcranial skeletal anatomy of hapalodectids is poorly known, and of the postcranial elements, only the humerus has been described.
 The morphology of this bone indicates less specialization for terrestrial locomotion than in mesonychids.

 Taxa

 "Hapalodectinae" was originally erected on the basis of Hapalodectes, and, after promotion to family ranking, contained up to five genera based on teeth and jaw fragments with anatomies similar to Hapalodectes.
 However, as of Ting and Li, 1987, and confirmed with Gunnell and Gingerich, 1996, the genera Honanodon, Lohoodon and Metahapalodectes are no longer considered hapalodectids due to the absence of grooves on the lower molars otherwise diagnostic of Hapalodectes and Hapalorestes.